kilipan/miao/README.md

 |---|

 ## About
-MIAO is a cheap and hand-solderable drop-in replacement for the Seeeduino Xiao series.
+MIAO is a cheap drop-in replacement for the Seeeduino Xiao series.
-(Castellated holes are expensive, so MIAO doesn't support them [for now].)

 喵 is the Hanzi for "miāo", which is Mandarin for "meow".

+The board is available in two variants:
+- A super cheap, hand-solderable version in `hw_handsolder` (since castellated holes are expensive, this version doesn't support them.)
+- A cheap, pcba version in `hw_pcba`, featuring castellated holes

 ## Pictures
 Renders of the handsolderable version and a screenshot of the schematic can be unfolded below.